-When recording is stopped, if you see that the recording time has stopped incrementing but the circle icon remains on screen for a while, this indicates that the module has been unable to write data to the card fast enough.
-Unless your recording was shorter than the module's RAM buffer, it is likely to be incomplete.
+Below the recording number are two horizontal lines, which will grow from left to right.
+The top line indicates how much data is being written into a memory buffer; the lower line indicates how this data is being transferred to the card.
+Ideally these will progress in lock-step.
+If the top line overtakes the lower line, this indicates that the module has been unable to write data to the card fast enough.
+Unless your recording is shorter than the module's RAM buffer, it is likely to be incomplete.
 In this case, use a faster card, or use a lower sample rate or bit depth.